libp2p/js-libp2p-interfaces/README.md

 # API

-A valid (read: that follows this abstraction) Peer Routing module must implement the following API.
+A valid (read: that follows this abstraction) Content Routing module must implement the following API.

 ### `.findProviders`